carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ### Step 4: Genome annotation

-Using the organisms list, annotation of genomes is made with the 'annotate' module of PPanGGOLiN.
+Using the organisms list, annotation of genomes is made with the `annotate` module of PPanGGOLiN.

 ~~~
 $ ppanggolin annotate --anno organisms.gbk.list --output pangenome